nyberry/HDPM097/report.md

 ### Pooling of acute and rehabilitation beds

 The pooled-bed scenarios reproduced the broad finding that complete pooling and additional beds reduce delay, although some partial-pooling rows differed more noticeably from the published table.
-This may reflect that pooled-bed results in the recreation were derived from audited occupancy distributions rather than by reproducing the exact original implementation in SIMUL8.
+This may reflect that pooled-bed results in the recreated models were derived from audited occupancy distributions rather than by reproducing the exact original implementation in SIMUL8.
+The Gemini model seemed to underestimate the p(delay) compared to both the published and Codex model.

 **Table 5.
 Pooling scenarios: published versus recreated `p(delay)`**